 On this page:

 Who should have a routine women's health exam?
-All women age 21 or older (and all sexually active women) should have an exam which includes a pelvic exam and may include a Pap smear.
+All women age 21 or older should have an annual routine women's health exam, which may include a pelvic exam and a Pap smear.

 Process at UHS: After you complete a medical history sheet, a nurse will escort you to an exam room to take your blood pressure, height, weight and pulse and review your history form.
-You will be left alone to remove your clothes and put on an examination gown.
+You will be left alone to remove your clothes and put on a gown.

-A clinician will arrive and begin a general physical exam, which includes listening to your lungs and heart, feeling your thyroid gland and checking your breasts and abdominal organs.
-Based on your age and medical history, the clinician will determine whether you need a pelvic examination and/or a Pap smear.
+The clinician will begin a general physical exam, which includes listening to your lungs and heart, feeling your thyroid gland and checking your breasts and abdominal organs.
+Based on your age and medical history, the clinician will determine whether you need a pelvic exam and screening for sexually transmitted infections.

 A Pap smear is a test in which cells are taken from the cervix and examined under a microscope.
 Results will show if the cells are affected by the human papilloma virus (HPV), including whether there are any precancerous or cancerous changes.
 See Pap Smears and HPV for more information.

 Next, the speculum is removed and a bimanual exam is performed.
 The clinician inserts one or two fingers into the vagina and/or rectum to evaluate the uterus, fallopian tubes, ovaries and other internal structures.

 How to schedule an appointment: Call UHS at 734-764-8320 and explain that you are interested in a routine women's health exam.
 To allow enough time, inform the scheduler:

 - Whether you have experienced any recent problems